andrewcumming/phys512/_sources/outline.md

 - gain experience in solving a range of different physics problems numerically.

-There are no prerequisites, but some previous experience in Python writing basic programs and plotting data etc. is recommended (for example, as seen in earlier lab courses).
+There are no prerequisites, but some previous experience in Python writing basic programs and plotting data etc. is recommended (for example, as seen in Physics lab courses at McGill).

 ## Instructor and TAs